IanMGriff/IanMGriff.github.io/_pages/about.md

 I'm broadly interested in studying minds and machines to better understand the principles of intelligence, with the aim of improving machines.

 #### Auditory attention & "the cocktail party problem"
 Human brains can selectively focus on a single voice amid background noises and other talkers, a capacity that has been difficult to reproduce in artificial systems.
-In our upcoming article in [Nature Human Behavior](https://doi.org/10.1101/2025.05.28.656682), we examine whether human-like auditory attention can emerge in artificial models equipped with biologically inspired attention mechanisms when trained for the cocktail party problem.
+In our upcoming [Nature Human Behavior](https://doi.org/10.1101/2025.05.28.656682) paper, we examine whether human-like auditory attention can emerge in artificial models equipped with biologically inspired attention mechanisms when trained for the cocktail party problem.